The Raw Feed

 Little is as intimate yet so mundane as the act of feeding ourselves.
 We must refuel to continue living and this commonality has served as the basis of ritual, connection and artistry for as long as we've lived in societies.
 The Raw Feed brings together these disparate strands of shared experience together in an exploration of what sustenance means.

-The food cart will occasionally venture into the community, and cooking classes and meals will take place wtihin the RBI throughout the exhibition.
+The food cart will occasionally venture into the community, and cooking classes and meals will take place wtihin the Front Door Gallery throughout the exhibition.
 Patrons will be invited to contribute their own recipes and stories to the installation.

 A public reception for The Raw Feed featuring Interactive performances by artists artists April Banks and Wafaa Yasin and the mobile food cart War Gastronomy's first cooking session, “The Republic Formerly Known as Dumplings,” which will serve samples of the Chinese noodle dish Dan Dan Mien.